14 hot new global restaurants for 2018

 (CNN) — French haute cuisine in Macau, Mediterranean mezze in New York, European classics in Nairobi and refined beach shack seafood in Bali are just some of the options enticing global diners to new restaurants in 2018.

-Here are 14 new additions to the culinary must-try list for those keen to get in first at the hottest tables around the world.
+Here are 14 additions to the culinary must-try list for those keen to get in first at the hottest tables around the world.

 1. La Rambla, Hong Kong